UrbsLab/STREAMLINE/README.md

   * Evaluates performance of all models the prepared 'replication' dataset(s)
   * Generates summary statistics files, results plots, and conducts non-parametric statistical significance analyses comparing ML model performance across replications CV data transformations
   * NOTE: feature importance evaluation and 'target' dataset statistical comparisons are irrelevant to this phase
-  * \[Code]: ApplyModelMain.py and ApplyModelJob.py
+  * \[Code]: `ApplyModelMain.py` and `ApplyModelJob.py`
   * \[Runtime]: Moderately fast

 * Phase 10: [Optional] Generate PDF 'Apply Replication' Summary Report
   * Generates a pre-formatted PDF including all pipeline run parameters, basic dataset information, and key exploratory analyses, ML modeling results, and statistics.
-  * \[Code]: PDF_ReportMain.py and PDF_ReportJob.py
+  * \[Code]: `PDF_ReportMain.py` and `PDF_ReportJob.py`
   * \[Runtime]: Moderately fast

 * Phase 11: [Optional] File Cleanup
   * Deletes files that do not need to be kept following pipeline run.
-  * \[Code]: FileCleanup.py
+  * \[Code]: `FileCleanup.py`
   * \[Runtime]: Fast

 ***
 ### Run From Jupyter Notebook
-Here we detail how to run STREAMLINE within the provided Jupyter Notebook named 'STREAMLINE-Notebook.ipypnb'.
+Here we detail how to run STREAMLINE within the provided Jupyter Notebook named `STREAMLINE-Notebook.ipypnb`.
 This included notebook is set up to run on the included [demonstration datasets](#demonstration-data).
 However users will still need to modify the local folder/file paths in this notebook for it to be able for it to correctly run the demonstration within Jupyter Notebook.

-1. First, ensure all prerequisite packages are installed in your environment and dataset assumptions (above) are satisfied.
+1. First, ensure all prerequisite packages are [installed](#prerequisites) in your environment and dataset assumptions ([above](#running-streamline-on-your-own-datasets)) are satisfied.

 2. Open Jupyter Notebook (info about Jupyter Notebooks here, https://jupyter.readthedocs.io/en/latest/running.html).
 We recommend opening the 'anaconda prompt' which comes with your anaconda installation.
-Once opened, type the command 'jupyter notebook' which will open as a webpage.
-Navigate to your working directory and open the included jupyter notebook file: 'STREAMLINE-Notebook.ipynb'.
+Once opened, type the command `jupyter notebook` which will open as a webpage.
+Navigate to your working directory and open the included jupyter notebook file: `STREAMLINE-Notebook.ipynb`.

 3. Scroll down to the second code block of the notebook below the header 'Mandatory Parameters to Update' and update the following run parameters to reflect paths on your PC.
-    * data_path: Change the path so it reflects the location of the 'DemoData' folder (within the STREAMLINE folder) on your PC, e.g. "C:/Users/ryanu/Documents/GitHub/STREAMLINE/DemoData".
+    * `data_path`: Change the path so it reflects the location of the `DemoData` folder (within the STREAMLINE folder) on your PC, e.g. `C:/Users/ryanu/Documents/GitHub/STREAMLINE/DemoData`.
-    * output_path: Change the path to specify the desired location for the STREAMLINE output experiment folder.
+    * `output_path`: Change the path to specify the desired location for the STREAMLINE output experiment folder.

-4. Click 'Kernel' on the Jupyter notebook GUI, and select 'Restart & Run All' to run the script.
+4. Click `Kernel` on the Jupyter notebook GUI, and select `Restart & Run All` to run the script.

 5. Running the included [demonstration datasets](#demonstration-data) with the pre-specified notebook run parameters, should only take a 3-5 minutes depending on your PC hardware.
     * Note: It may take several hours or more to run this notebook in other contexts.
 Parameters that impact runtimes are discussed in [this section](#tips-for-reducing-streamline-runtime) above.
 We recommend users with larger analyses to use a computing cluster if possible.